-I don’t think PHP based WordPress CMS needs any introduction being one of the dominated, free and open-source content management system; 35% of the websites around the world are powered by it.
+I don’t think PHP based WordPress CMS needs any introduction being one of the dominant, free, and open-source content management systems; 35% of the websites around the world are powered by it.
 Therefore, being one of the most widely used blogging systems in the world and as open-source PHP software, its community is very active and has a wealth of plugin template resources.
 WordPress is very quick to build an independent blog website.

-The huge community also means good technical support along with thousands free and paid plugin to increase its functionality.
+The huge community also means good technical support along with thousands of free and paid plugins to increase its functionality.
 More than 55,494 plugins are there.

-Furthermore, it is quite SEO friendly, that is another reason why WordPress is prevailing in the market.
-Yes, indeed WordPress is often struck by security loopholes and the reason behind this its market share, more popularity of it ultimately makes it hackers targeted CMS.
-However, active developers team of it keeps patching any shortcoming it would have, moreover, popular plugins like Wordfence and third-party solutions such as Sucuri can be used to harden its security.
+Furthermore, it is quite SEO friendly, which is another reason why WordPress is prevailing in the market.
+Yes, indeed WordPress is often struck by security loopholes, and the reason behind this its market share, more popularity of it ultimately makes it hackers targeted CMS.
+However, the active developer’s team it keeps patching any shortcoming it would have, moreover, popular plugins like Wordfence and third-party solutions such as Sucuri can be used to harden its security.
 Thus, you can rely on it.